is oil-based paint safe

 • Don´t store the paint in containers such as glasses and cups; doing so may put children in grave danger of drinking the toxic chemicals.

 • Store used and unused oil-based paints in tightly sealed original containers and out of reach of children and pets.
-Ideally, oils-based paints should be stored in locked cupboards, away from heat and direct sunlight.
+Ideally, oil-based paints should be stored in locked cupboards, away from heat and direct sunlight.

-Following these guidelines will help you avoid oil-based paint poisoning, and keep your family safe from harm when using any type of paint product.
 Remember that safety always comes first!
-Be sure to take all necessary precautions before starting a painting project, and clean up properly afterwards.
+Be sure to take all necessary precautions before starting a painting project and clean up properly afterward.
 If you are ever in doubt, reach out to a professional for assistance.

 Read More: Is Water-Based Paint Safe?